 Here are a few things I've learned about owning a black cat.

 Before I adopted my tiny demon, I had a tabby who was SUPER CHILL.
 She never complained.
 She kept to herself.
 Never demanded to be pet.
 Never jumped up on things and knocked things over.
 SUPER.
 CHILL.
 I had her my entire life.
 Almost literally.
-I got her when I was 3, and she passed away last year at the ripe 'ol age of 21.
+I got her when I was 3, and she passed away a few years ago at the ripe 'ol age of 21.
 She was just like a really chill roommate my whole life.

-Then, after I went through the 5 stages of grieving for my dearly departed cat (which I just realized that today is actually the one year anniversary of when she passed away.
-OH GOD, NOW I'M SAD...), a month later I adopted Natasha.
+Then, after I went through the 5 stages of grieving for my dearly departed cat I adopted Natasha.